Bukit Bintang City Centre

-Bukit Bintang City Centre, also known as BBCC for short, is a 19.4 acre mixed-use development on the former site of Pudu Prison in Kuala Lumpur, Malaysia.
+Bukit Bintang City Centre (BBCC, Pusat Bandar Bukit Bintang) is a 19.4 acre mixed-use development on the former site of the Pudu Prison in Kuala Lumpur, Malaysia.
 The development is located at the south western end of Bukit Bintang, bordering with the Pudu district along Jalan Hang Tuah (formerly Jalan Shaw) and Jalan Pudu.

-BBCC is a joint development between Eco World Development Group, the Urban Development Authority (UDA) and the Employees Provident Fund Board (EPF).
+BBCC is a joint development between EcoWorld, the Urban Development Authority (UDA) and the Employees Provident Fund Board (EPF).
 EcoWorld was then given the responsibility to develop the whole land as the development manager of the site.

 The groundbreaking ceremony for BBCC and Mitsui Shopping Park LaLaport was witnessed by former Prime Minister Najib Tun Razak on 20 June 2017.
 Construction works on the RM8.7 billion project started later in Q1 2018.

 A directory of BBCC with Lucentia and The Stride towers in the background.